 CAN VEGANS EAT RANCH?

 Yes, of course, as long as it’s vegan!
 Traditional ranch dressings contain mayo though, so are not vegan.
 There are vegan ranch dressing brands out there, but they are full of oil and unhealthy ingredients.
 Better to just make your own!
+But this vegan ranch dressing recipe will blow all the others away!

 I used my original recipe as the base but changed up a couple of things and it is incredible.
 All my spices are the same but for that truly tangy and authentic taste and texture, I subbed most of the milk with yogurt!
 Oh boy did it improve that flavor!
 I found this to taste so much like the classic ranch and my family agreed.
 My hubby (Mr. Picky) called it “spot on” and “brilliant”.